Rozyem/Rozyem/README.md

-- 👋 Hi, I’m @Rozyem?
-It is my nickname, but my real name is Meryem
 - 👀 I’m interested in learning science and art especially theater
 - 🌱 I’m currently learning computer science and english
-- 💞️ I’m looking to collaborate on Instagram, here's my account: sladkaya       09
 - 📫 How to reach me through my email

 <!---